-\paragraph{Datasets.} For image SR, we choose DIV2K~\cite{agustsson2017ntire} and Flickr2K~\cite{timofte2017ntire} as the training set, and we evaluate on Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2012single}, BSDS100~\cite{arbelaez2010contour}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
-For color image denoising, training sets consist of DIV2K~\cite{agustsson2017ntire}, Flickr2K~\cite{timofte2017ntire}, BSD400~\cite{arbelaez2010contour}, and WED~\cite{ma2016waterloo}, and we have two testing sets: CBSD68~\cite{martin2001database} and Urban100~\cite{huang2015single}.
+For image SR, we choose DIV2K~\cite{agustsson2017ntire} and Flickr2K~\cite{timofte2017ntire} as the training set, and we evaluate on Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2012single}, BSDS100~\cite{arbelaez2010contour}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
+For color image denoising, training sets consist of DIV2K ~\cite{agustsson2017ntire}, Flickr2K~\cite{timofte2017ntire}, BSD400~\cite{arbelaez2010contour}, and WED~\cite{ma2016waterloo}, and we have two testing sets: CBSD68~\cite{martin2001database} and Urban100~\cite{huang2015single}.
 For image deraining, we evaluate using the Rain100L~\cite{yang2019joint} and Rain100H~\cite{yang2019joint} benchmarks, corresponding to light/heavy rain streaks.
-For second-order degradation, where one image contains two different degradation types, we choose low-resolution and noisy as representatives and synthesize degraded images by adding Gaussian noise to low-resolution images in the SR dataset.
+For evaluation on hybrid degradation, where one image contains multiple degradation types, we choose two representatives, consisting of low-resolution and noise as well as low-resolution and JPEG artifact compression, and we add noise or apply JEPG compression on the low-resolution images to synthesize second-order degraded images.
 For low-light image enhancement, we utilize the training and testing set of LOLv1~\cite{wei2018deep}.
-More descriptions are given in the \textit{supplementary material}.

-\paragraph{Evaluation Metrics.} We use the PSNR and SSIM to evaluate the effectiveness.
-The PSNR/SSIM of image SR, deraining, second-order degradation, and low-light image enhancement are computed on the Y channel from the YCbCr space, and we evaluate the RGB channel for denoising.
+\textbf{Evaluation Metrics.} We use the PSNR and SSIM to evaluate the effectiveness.
+The PSNR/SSIM of image SR, deraining, and second-order degradation are computed on the Y channel from the YCbCr space, and we evaluate the RGB channel for denoising and low-light image enhancement.
 Moreover, we use trainable \#param to measure efficiency.